risd/risd-nav-demo/README.md

 # RISD Nav Demo

-This repo demonstrates how to use the RISD Nav component.
+This repo demonstrates how to use the RISD Nav component outside of a React ecosystem.

 ## Running this demo